 Contrary to popular belief, curries were not invented in Japan.
-It was introduced by the British during the Meiji Era, and the Japanese find it to their liking.
+It was introduced by British during the Meiji Era, and Japanese found it to their liking.
 In fact, even today curry is one of Japan’s most iconic dish.
 It has undergone years of tempering and gave birth to different curry recipe and flavors.

 Almost all households have their own curry recipe, and all of them is guaranteed to make you say oishii (delicious)!
 Japanese curry is always accompanied by rice and hence the term “curry rice” was born.
 Some say that curry is an “almighty dish” because you can add anything and it will still taste good.
 Whether you prefer to add chicken, pork, beef, seafood, vegetables and even fruits to your curry, it would still be edible.

-Here are the 10 best restaurants in Tokyo where you’ll find delicious curry.
+Here are the 10 restaurants in Tokyo where you’ll find delicious curry.

 1. Bondy (ボンディ)

 Bondy might be a bit hard to find because the entrance is located at the second floor of second hand bookshop in Jinbocho.
 But, that’s the least of your worries.
 You should be prepared to wait in line because they don’t accept reservations.
 Their delicious and generous serving of curry is one of the reasons why this place is very popular.
 A bit pricey but it’s definitely worth it!

 Address: Kanda Old Books Centre 2F, 2-3 Kanda-Jinbocho, Chiyoda-ku Tokyo